thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls-generating.md

 *See also*

-* [GenerateToAddress](/docs/core-api-ref-remote-procedure-calls-generating#section-generatetoaddress): mines blocks immediately to a specified address.
+* [GenerateToAddress](/docs/core-api-ref-remote-procedure-calls-generating#section-generate-to-address): mines blocks immediately to a specified address.
 * [GetBlockTemplate](/docs/core-api-ref-remote-procedure-calls-mining#section-getblocktemplate): gets a block template or proposal for use with mining software.
 * [GetGenerate](/docs/core-api-ref-remote-procedure-calls-removed#section-getgenerate): was removed in Dash Core 0.12.3.
 * [GetMiningInfo](/docs/core-api-ref-remote-procedure-calls-mining#section-getmininginfo): returns various mining-related information.
 * [SetGenerate](/docs/core-api-ref-remote-procedure-calls-removed#section-setgenerate): was removed in Dash Core 0.12.3.

 # GenerateToAddress
+[block:callout]
+{
+  "type": "warning",
+  "title": "Limited Support",
+  "body": "Since Dash Core 0.14, this RPC is not available in the official Windows/Mac binaries.
+The Linux binary and binaries self-compiled (with the appropriate options) continue to support this feature.
+See [PR #2778](https://github.com/dashpay/dash/pull/2778) for additional details."
+}
+[/block]

 *Added in Dash Core 0.12.3 / Bitcoin Core 0.13.0*

 *Requires wallet support.*

-The [`generatetoaddress` RPC](core-api-ref-remote-procedure-calls-generating#section-generatetoaddress) mines blocks immediately to a specified address.
+The [`generatetoaddress` RPC](core-api-ref-remote-procedure-calls-generating#section-generate-to-address) mines blocks immediately to a specified address.

 *Parameter #1---the number of blocks to generate*